 5. Moneyball (2011)

 Manuela Lazic wrote in the Ringer, “Pitt approaches acting as an exercise in looseness; he seems to be testing just how unforced he can be while following the script he’s been given.”
-This is indeed evident in his work, but part of his power is the mystery that lurks under his surface.
+This is indeed clear in his work, but part of his power is the mystery that lurks under his surface.
 This is evident in Moneyball, where he plays Oakland Athletics general manager Billy Beane.
 As Beane, Pitt carries tension in his jaw and looseness in the rest of his body.
 An air of regret hangs around him.
-Whatever he’s repressing, it’s always close to the surface: At one point, he turns over a desk with the casualness of brushing hair out of his eyes.
-(It should also be noted that this is another film where Pitt eats a lot (ice cream, popcorn, fries, a burger while walking down the hall), a cinematic habit that cleverly punctures the Brad Pitt-ness off his more un-Pitt-like characters.)
+Whatever he’s repressing, it’s always close to bursting through the surface: At one point, he turns over a desk with the casualness of brushing hair out of his eyes.
+(It should also be noted that this is another film where Pitt eats a lot, a cinematic habit that cleverly punctures the Brad Pitt-ness off his more un-Pitt-like characters.)
 Pitt delivers a complicated, physically precise performance that illustrates what he’s so often best at: exploring masculinity at the pitch of crisis.

 4. The Tree of Life (2011)